HadoopGenomics/Hadoop-BAM/README.txt

 An example of a MapReduce-using command is "sort".
 Like all such commands should, it takes a working directory argument in which to place its output in parts.
 Each part is the output of one reduce task.
+By default, these parts are not complete and usable files!
+They are /not/ BAM files, they are only parts of BAM files containing reads, but they don't have headers or footers.

-For convenience, a "-o" parameter is supported to output a single complete BAM file instead of the individual parts.
+For convenience, the provided MapReduce-using commands support a "-o" parameter to output single complete files instead of the individual parts.

+For concatenating the outputs of tools that wish to output complete SAM and BAM files from each reducer, the "cat" command is provided.

 Note that some commands, such as the provided "view" and "index" commands, do not use MapReduce: they are merely useful to operate directly on files stored